Samsawesome/ASC_Class_Wide_projects/Proj 3/docs/experimental_analysis.md

 -Concurrency (L) = λ × W = 21.6

-This calculated concurrency of 21.66 is close to the actual queue depth of 32 in this region, validating Little's Law application to storage subsystem analysis.
-If a queue depth between 16 and 32 was added to the simulation, there is a strong chance the knee point would be found there instead.
+This calculated concurrency of 21.6 is close to the actual QD of 32 in this region.
+If a QD between 16 and 32 was added to the simulation, there is a strong possibility the knee point would be found there instead.

 ### Diminishing Returns Analysis

 **Performance Regions:**
-1. **Linear Scaling (QD 1-16):** Near-linear throughput improvement with minimal latency impact
+1. **Linear Scaling (QD 1-16):** Almost exponential IOPS improvement with almost no latency impact

-2. **Transition Zone (QD 16-32):** Diminishing throughput gains with moderate latency increases
+2. **Transition Zone (QD 16-32):** Diminishing IOPS gains with larger latency increases

-3. **Saturation Region (QD >32):** Negligible throughput improvement with exponential latency growth
+3. **Saturation Region (QD >32):** Minimal throughput improvement with massive latency growth

 **Tail Latency Implications:**

-The p95 and p99 latency percentiles exhibited significant degradation at the knee point:
+The p95 and p99 latency percentiles showed a large latency increase around the knee point:

 - p95 latency increased ~3× from QD8 to QD32

 - p99 latency also increased ~3x over the same range

-This demonstrates that while average throughput may appear stable, user-experienced latency can degrade substantially in saturated conditions.
+This shows that while average throughput may appear stable, latency can increase substantially in conditions with high queue depths.